ndejong/pfsense_fauxapi/README.md

-# FauxAPI - v1.2
+# FauxAPI - v1.3
-A REST API interface for pfSense 2.3+ to facilitate devops:-
+A REST API interface for pfSense 2.3.x and 2.4.x to facilitate devops:-
  - https://github.com/ndejong/pfsense_fauxapi

 Additionally available are a set of [client libraries](#user-content-client_libraries)